iperez-dev/iperez-dev/README.md

    - CSS
    - HTML

-2. 🛸 Ai experience at BA:
-   - Develop AI software to automate internal company processes using Langchain, Python, and web APIs.
-   - Assist architects and engineers with the integration of AI software into their practices.

-3. 🚀 Ten years of web design experience:
-   - SEO
+2. 🚀 UX/UI Design Experience:
    - WordPress
    - Figma
+   - Sketch
+   - Adobe XD
    - Photoshop
+   - After Efect
+   - Illustrator
    - and others

 4. 🌱 Founder of Code for Hope:
-   - I teach and mentor minority students in their journey as software engineers.
-We learn in-demand tech skills such as HTML, CSS, JavaScript, MongoDB, Express, React, NodeJS, GitHub, and others.
+   - Mentor minority students in their journey as full-stack software developers.
+   - Teach on-demand tech skills such as HTML, CSS, JavaScript, MongoDB, Express, React, NodeJS, GitHub, and others.
    - Organize our weekly meetup group where we discuss relevant tech topics and current projects.
 <!--END_SECTION:activity-->